 6. No-Fault Insurance

 So far, no-fault insurance is available in twelve states.
-It covers injuries and property damage, no matter who is ultimately responsible for a given accident.
+This option covers injuries and property damage, no matter who is ultimately responsible for a given accident.
 The decision to choose no-fault insurance really depends on what other insurance options are available to you and at what price.
 Some no-fault policies can be expensive, making it more cost-effective to choose other options, especially if your car is inexpensive to replace.

 7. Gap Insurance